 Since 17.4% of Amridge's population is from outside Alabama, you'll have a lot of chances to meet undergraduates throughout the country.
 Amridge has an outstanding student-to-faculty ratio of 10:1, so students have lots of chances to network with their professors.
 Get a better idea of what student life at Amridge is like by enjoying some campus videos.

 Stevenson University is a great choice for students pursuing a Business/Corporate Communications degree.
 Students who appreciate the tranquility of life in the country may appreciate the rural location of Stevenson, Maryland.

-This school is thought to be an excellent choice for veterans.
+This school does not require freshmen to live on-campus.
 This school has a low crime rate, among the list of the safest in the country.
 Want to know more about Stevenson University's campus?
 Go on a virtual tour.